yelu-git/hopgd/README.md

 HOPGD, abbreviation for Higher-Order Proper Generalized Decomposition, is a multi-dimensional arrays decomposition method.
 Similarly to PARAFAC, it can be used to compress multi-dimensional arrays to multiple simple vectors.
 But differently, it determines automatically the necessary number of vectors for a given approximation accuracy.

-Beside data compression, HOPGD can be used for simple surrogate modeling,  model calibration and optimization, uncertainty quantification, as well as real-time simulation of complex systems.
+Beside data compression, HOPGD can be used for reduced order surrogate modeling,  model calibration and optimization, uncertainty quantification, as well as real-time simulation of complex systems.

 This website summarizes our recent work on HOPGD and shares some implementation examples.
 If you use the codes, please consider citing our work.